Wxia33/Hatsume/README.md

 Computer vision project for analyzing events in video game clips

-## Demo

-App identifying highlights here

-App splitting videos here

-App organizing videos here

 ## Description

 ### Video Organization

-Automatically organizes videos into separate folders
+Automatically organizes gaming videos into their respective folders.
+If you have a bunch of gaming videos in one directory, Hatsume can automatically put the videos in the correct gaming folders.

+#### Demo

+Video Here

+### Video Separation

+If you have a long recording where you're playing multiple games, Hatsume can split the video where you change between games.

+#### Demo

+Video Here

-### Content Highlights
+### Content Highlights (In Progress!)

-Highlights memorable sections of the video

-### Highly Flexible

-Can be configured to work with any video clips

-## Installation

-TBD
+Highlights sections of your gaming videos where there is a lot of action or something really cool happened.

-## Usage
+## Ongoing Work

-TBD
+Classification of video sections that contain interesting action is ongoing.
+My ideas for how to get a system working can be found here https://github.com/Wxia33/hatsume-meta